Active Reading: How To Effectively Interrogate Text

 Research has shown that reading with a purpose and active mindset leads to retention of more information for a longer time period.
 Active reading, at the most fundamental level, refers to an active process of questioning that helps one determine what one’s needs are and whether the material is worth reading in the first place; then, it provides a context and framework for learning.
-In this interactive workshop, students will be introduced to the tenants of active reading and, in addition, will be provided with an active reading exercise.
-Students who are considering graduate or professional school are highly encouraged to register for this workshop.
+This informative and interactive workshop will offer students the opportunity to be acquainted with and accustomed to active reading.

-- Dr. Levent Atici, Executive Director, Office of Undergraduate Research
+Workshop Facilitator: Dr. Levent Atici, Executive Director of Undergraduate Research, Office of Undergraduate Research

 Office of Undergraduate Research